 Emperador imports raw materials such as alcohol, flavorings and other items through Andresons Global, Inc. (AGL).
-There are also finished goods purchased from Consolidated Distillers, Inc. (Condis) and through AGL.
-These transactions are payable within 30 days.
+There are also finished goods purchased through AGL and from Consolidated Distillers, Inc. (Condis) (for 2013).
+These transactions are payable in cash within 30 days.